kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 * `price` - select the node group that will cost the least and, at the same time, whose machines would match the cluster size.
 This expander is described in more details [HERE](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/proposals/pricing.md).
-Currently it works only for GCE, GKE and Packet (patches welcome.)
+Currently it works only for GCE, GKE and Equinix Metal (patches welcome.)

 * `priority` - selects the node group that has the highest priority assigned by the user.
 It's configuration is described in more details [here](expander/priority/readme.md)

-Multiple expanders may be passed, i.e.
+From 1.23.0 onwards, multiple expanders may be passed, i.e.
 `.cluster-autoscaler --expander=priority,least-waste`

 This will cause the `least-waste` expander to be used as a fallback in the event that the priority expander selects multiple node groups.
 In general, a list of expanders can be used, where the output of one is passed to the next and the final decision by randomly selecting one.
 An expander must not appear in the list more than once.